Deepnarayanroy/PowerBI/README.md

 # PowerBI
-Global Superstone Sample Project by using Power BI
+I created Global Superstone Project by using Microsoft Power BI by using other visualization tools & feeding the raw Data.